Shock and awe, but few surprises as oil prices spike | DW | 16.09.2019

-The drone attacks that hit Saudi Arabia's oil production facilities in Abqaiq and Khurais this weekend knocked out 5.7 million barrels of daily crude production, that is about 50% of the country's output and over 5% of global oil production.
+The drone attacks that hit Saudi Arabia's oil production facilities in Abqaiq and Khurais this weekend knocked out 5.7 million barrels of daily crude production.
+That is about 50% of the country's output and over 5% of global production.
 Oil futures prices jumped almost 20% on the news as markets opened on Monday in Asia, while shares in oil companies also spiked.

 Brent spiked 19% to $71.95 (€64.50) a barrel, while US crude jumped 15% to a session-high of $63.34 a barrel.
 Brent futures rose 9.96% to $66.22 per barrel and US crude futures jumped 8.93% to $59.75 a barrel.